 - Compare the ultrasonic sensor to how humans and bats estimate distance.

-- Program the LEGO MINDSTORMS NXT robot with the ultrasonic sensor.
+- Program the LEGO MINDSTORMS EV3 robot with the ultrasonic sensor.

 - Provide a basic explanation of how sensors are integrated into robots via careful programming.

 More Curriculum Like This

 Students learn about how touch sensors work, while reinforcing their similarities to the human sense of touch.
 They look at human senses and their electronic imitators, with special focus on the nervous system, skin and touch sensors.